zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 // `isLocal` determines if the database is running in "Local Mode" or "Production Mode".
 You can set this value in your .env file or use a different method for determining the value.
 In this example we are using an environment variable.

 // When in "Local Mode" a local levelDB server is used and data is saved to the file system
-// When in "Production Mode" Your provided LevelDB implemetntion is used (MongoDB Level in this example) and data is written to the Git repository with "onPut" and "onDelete" callback functions const isLocal = process.env.NEXT_PUBLIC_TINA_IS_LOCAL === 'true'
+// When in "Production Mode" Your provided LevelDB implementation is used (MongoDB Level in this example) and data is written to the Git repository with "onPut" and "onDelete" callback functions const isLocal = process.env.NEXT_PUBLIC_TINA_IS_LOCAL === 'true'

 if (isLocal) console.log('Running TinaCMS in local mode.')